openheartmind/WISDOM/admin/content_record.md

 Use this document to collect formal written content, such as conference proposals, website text, grant applications, etc. (informal introductions and requests for support should go [here](introductions.md) instead).
 Place newer contributions at the top, using two hashes to create a new title (## Example title), and three or four hashes to create subheadings where needed (### Example subheading).
 You can link websites by selecting the relevant text and pasting.

+## Metascience Alliance proposal for activities for Day 3 of Metascience 2025?
+(1hr 45min, in-person session)
+I propose an interactive hackathon in which we will pilot-test Metavaluation, an open, participatory evaluation framework designed to fairly recognize and reward diverse contributions across research communities.
+By applying it to Metascience 2025, we will explore how participatory valuation can surface community values, incentivize contributions, and generate interoperable metrics for future metascience initiatives.

+Agenda
+	1. Introduction to Metavaluation (15 min)
+	•	Overview of Metavaluation’s core mechanics, including its pairwise evaluation model and how evaluations themselves are valued to automate multi-dimensional valuations.
+	•	Presentation of prototype data from open science conferences, Web3 communities, and citizen-science initiatives, showing how Metavaluation can surface community values, recognize overlooked contributions, and connect communities through standardized multidimensional metrics.
+	2. Live Valuation of Metascience 2025 Contributions (60 min)
+	•	Participants nominate diverse contributions, such as talks, reviews, planning, administration, marketing, and financial contributions.
+	•	Participants evaluate contributions across multiple dimensions using a simple, inclusive pairwise comparisons protocol.
+	•	Contribution values are determined automatically, with standardized scores pegged to the value of a single pairwise comparison.
+	3. Results and Discussion (30 min)
+	•	Review and discuss valuation scores and reflections on the process.
+	•	Explore how participatory evaluation can strengthen collaboration, incentivize contributions, and enable self-governance through community-driven metrics.
+	•	Discuss potential future integrations with Metascience Alliance activities, including community building, workforce development, matchmaking, and funding allocation.

+Expected Outcomes

+✅ First-of-its-Kind Metascience Dataset – Generates a community-driven dataset reflecting the perceived value of diverse contributions at Metascience 2025.
+✅ Proof-of-Concept for Future Use – Demonstrates the viability of Metavaluation as an interoperable valuation layer for metascience, paving the way for automated contributor rewards and participatory decision-making.
+✅ Engagement & Knowledge Sharing – Provides a hands-on experience in decentralized evaluation, offering insights to refine Metavaluation for use across metascience communities.

+Alignment with the Metascience Alliance Mission

+This session directly supports the Metascience Alliance’s goals by:
+	•	Building Community – Facilitating an interactive, collaborative experience where researchers co-create evaluation data.
+	•	Developing Workforce & Best Practices – Training participants in participatory evaluation methods applicable to academic and decentralized research ecosystems.
+	•	Driving Innovation – Piloting a scalable, community-driven framework that could inform future metascience funding and governance models.

+I propose to deliver this session and am happy to coordinate with organizers to ensure alignment with the conference program and Metascience Alliance mission.

 ## DeSci Berlin application
 ### Your company/organization name and website
 Open Heart + Mind (OHM): http://openheartmind.org/